 The male of the species is, after all, ultimately an appendage.
 Woman's ovaries are the wellspring, connected directly to the divine.
-Man's member is there like merely a postman at the gates of dawn, dropping of a package and then racing back into irrelevance, needing to high five his pub mates and pass out cigars to convince himself he's a part of it (that the kids are his).
-Perhaps it's only through fiction that man can enter those gates and allow his whole soul to be devoured by the voracious chthonic tide of Woman.
-To wear her skin without needing to lower lotions in baskets, the male writer/artist must unlock the door to the foreboding attic and let Mrs. Rochester prowl the halls at night, pen and ink left out, and the guitar tuned, like Santa's milk and cookies.
-Keep her locked up, deny her the tools of expression, and she shall eventually claw her way through a hole in the center of your forehead and loose venomous snakes down your pants on you in the wee hours of the night.
+Man's member is there like merely a postman at the gates of dawn, dropping of a package and then racing back into irrelevance, needing to high-five his buddies and pass out cigars to convince himself he's a key part, like a guy who hits a slot machine jackpot trying to convince himself it took skill.
+Perhaps it's only through such wool-pulled-over fictions that man can enter those gates and allow his whole soul to be devoured by the voracious chthonic tide of Woman, and convince himself he 'took' something from her, rather than vice versa.

 If his repressive conscious projection scheme works, we don't hear about it; our illuminati masters smash the prince's found glass slipper in an 'accident' and then brainwash him into marrying into the 'right' family ("This is the girl").
+For some of us, it's maybe just as well.
 Woman as a complete entity is hard for men to swallow in 'real life.'
-But fiction allows man to acknowledge her, and thereby his prehistoric-alien-insemination roots, in ways he can't if he has to spend his time arguing with closed-minded positivists (as ancient astronaut theorists contend).
-It's only through Jung's archetypal lexicon that we can grasp the truth that fiction is "truer" than fact, that no amount of Jekyll tea totaling denial can suppress the Hyde alcoholic; the glass slipper will automatically reset itself as sure as the carriage becomes a pumpkin at midnight.
-Either let Hyde out, and the slippers off once in awhile or wind up in the lunatic asylum, buried alive in a sterile post-modern tomb, furiously painting the same demonic face, with hungry ghost mouth agape, over and over.
+Only the Perseus mirror shield of fiction allows man to acknowledge her true chthonic devouring gorgon nature, and thereby his prehistoric-alien-insemination roots, in ways he can't if he has to spend his time arguing with closed-minded skeptics re - some kind of rewriting of the history books.
+It's only through Jung's archetypal lexicon that we can grasp the truth that fiction is "truer" than fact, that no amount of Jekyll tea-totaling denial can suppress the Hyde alcoholic; the glass slipper will automatically reset itself as sure as the carriage becomes a pumpkin at midnight.
+Either let the Hyde/madwoman out once in awhile or wind up in the lunatic asylum, buried alive in a sterile post-modern tomb, furiously painting the same demonic face, with hungry ghost mouth agape, over and over.
 Ad rabidus infinitum.

 THE CREEPING FLESH